 After completing a Law degree whether a bachelor’s degree or a master’s degree, you may get multiple opportunities right before your face.
 The legal field opens a wide gateway of opportunities from which anyone can be chosen based on the student’s interest and specialization.
 Let’s learn about different profiles in this field in a bit more detail:

 Lawyer: One of the most well-known job choices in the legal industry is becoming a lawyer.
 Attorneys provide counsel, write paperwork, and argue in court on behalf of their clients.
 Depending on their interests and areas of competence, they may specialize in criminal law, business law, family law, environmental law, or intellectual property.
 Talking about the salary that lawyers may get varies from one lawyer to another, as it depends on their skills and experience.
-However, there are a few online sources that tell about the average salary that a lawyer can earn - Average INR 1 LPA - INR 10 LPA (https://www.ambitionbox.com/profile/practicing-lawyer-salary).
+However, there are a few sources that tell about the average salary that a lawyer can earn - Average INR 1 LPA - INR 10 LPA (https://www.ambitionbox.com/profile/practicing-lawyer-salary).
 Being a legal professional, a lawyer is an intellectually challenging career that requires a strong dedication to justice, ethics, and lifelong learning.
 It presents the chance to have a huge impact on people and society, as well as considered as a good income potential and is a highly reputed profile.
 For people who are eager to learn about advocacy and the law, it may be extraordinarily fulfilling even if it could additionally be competitive and put much pressure.

 Sr. No. |